PDXChinese/pdxchinese.github.io/_pages/gallery.md

 Arrangements for pickup or shipment will be made through mutual agreement.
 Payments can be made to OCC using the methods outlined on the [OCC Donate page](https://pdxchinese.org/communityfund/).

+*Attention to OCC student organizations: You can receive 1/3 of sales when you assist with any sales.
+This money can only be used for the organization's activities.*

 Below are the featured auction items from 2021 to showcase Shirakawa's artistic mastery.

 {% include feature_row id="feature_row2"%}